Subjective-Aligned Dataset and Metric for Text-to-Video Quality Assessment: Experiments and Results

 \subsubsection{Reference Algorithms.}

-We use CLIPSim~\cite{wu2021godiva}, BLIP~\cite{li2022blip}, ImageReward~\cite{xu2024imagereward}, ViCLIP~\cite{wang2023internvid}, UMTScore~\cite{liu2024fetv}, SimpleVQA~\cite{sun2022deep}, BVQA~\cite{li2022blindly}, FAST-VQA~\cite{wu2022fast}, and DOVER~\cite{wu2023dover} as the reference algorithms.
-DOVER is considered the SOTA VQA method to date.
+We use CLIPSim~\cite{wu2021godiva}, BLIP~\cite{li2022blip}, ImageReward~\cite{xu2024imagereward}, ViCLIP~\cite{wang2023internvid}, UMTScore~\cite{liu2024fetv}, SimpleVQA~\cite{sun2022deep}, BVQA~\cite{li2022blindly}, FAST-VQA~\cite{wu2022fast}, DOVER~\cite{wu2023dover}, and Q-Align~\cite{wu2023qalign} as the reference algorithms.
+Q-Align is considered the SOTA VQA method to date.
 CLIPSim averages the similarity values between the text and each video frame.
 We adopt the same operation on BLIP and ImageReward to tune IQA metrics into VQA metrics.
 ViCLIP and UMTScore are metrics designed for measuring text-video alignment.
-SimpleVQA, BVQA, FAST-VQA, and DOVER are models designed for general VQA tasks.
-We use the pre-trained weights of CLIPSim, BLIP, and ImageReward for zero-shot testing, and we finetune SimpleVQA, BVQA, FAST-VQA, and DOVER on T2VQA-DB.
+SimpleVQA, BVQA, FAST-VQA, DOVER, and Q-Align are models designed for general VQA tasks.
+We use the pre-trained weights of CLIPSim, BLIP, and ImageReward for zero-shot testing, since they are originally designed for generated content.
+SimpleVQA, BVQA, FAST-VQA, DOVER, and Q-Align are originally designed for UGC videos, so we finetune them on T2VQA-DB.
 All results are averaged after ten-fold splitting.